-Open the starting file "Animal" from your Computers 7 folder on Z:/Documents.
+Open the starting file "Animal".
 It'll look like this...

-If you are doing a unique animal, then Replace text for the name of the animal at least.
-So in my example I'm replacing "dolphin" with "horse".
+Then Replace text for the name of the animal at least.
+So in my example I'm replacing "Dolphins" with "Horses".

 So now you'll have something like this (don't worry that it doesn't make sense).